subsquid/docs/docs/squid-cli/deploy.md

 `sqd deploy`
 ============

-Deploy or update a squid version
+Deploy or update a squid version.

 Squid name and version are taken from the provided deployment manifest.